Back in time: My boating experience as a beginner, and moving on

 I also participate in a couple of sailing weekends on the English south coast with business friends, which go well.

-These positive experiences rekindle my interest to become involved with yachting once more: Anyhow, I have realized that I loathe being just 'non-confident' crew, but there is no effortless approach open to me if I wanted to be skipper.
+These positive experiences rekindle my interest to get involved with yachting once more: Anyhow, I have realized that I loathe being just 'non-confident' crew, and that I must make a new effort if I wanted to be skipper.

-Later in 1996, I decide to turn the page on my previous learning experience, and to take up the Royal Yachting Association RYA training scheme from scratch: I enrol in a remote learning course, and book practical sailing training weekends with Southern Sailing out of Southampton.
+Later in this year I decide to turn the page on my previous learning experience, and take up the Royal Yachting Association RYA training scheme from scratch: I enrol in a remote learning course, and book practical sailing training weekends with Southern Sailing out of Southampton.
 Those are on smaller sea boats, with a maximum of 4 trainees to one friendly coach.